Knives Advisor

 Jump onto any knife forum and ask opinions on the best folding knife and it won’t be long until someone mentions the Buck 110.
 The 22cm monster is an absolute classic folding knife that combines the versatility of a folder with a strong, durable blade.

 Given its popularity, many knife fans find themselves wanting to keep the 110 on them wherever they go.
-That’s great news, but for others, given the size and weight of the knife, they don’t see the 110 as a usable EDC.
+That’s great news.
+But for others, given the size and weight of the knife, they don’t see the 110 as a usable EDC.

 In this article, we’re going to balance up the arguments to fully understand if the 110 is truly an EDC.
 We’ll look at some of the arguments for and against, as well as some alternative solutions to fixing any Buck 110 EDC gripes.